Ajay Devgn and Kajol spark divorce rumours: what's going on between the Bollywood couple? - ExBulletin

 As we all know Kajol was supposed to release The Trial on July 14, 2023, it had something to do with it, but jokingly.
 Recently, in an interview, she was asked which actor from the Bollywood industry would she like to be judged.
 In response to this, Kajol didn’t take anyone’s name other than her husband, Ajay Devgn.
 This shocked everyone, making them wonder what was wrong.

-What was the reason behind Ajay’s name?
-Well, it seemed like just a joke, as Kajol said, “He’s my husband and that’s enough!”
+What was the reason behind the name Ajays?
+Well, it seemed like just a joke, as Kajol said, he’s my husband and that’s enough!
 On top of that, the actress also shared that he would even accept all the charges.
 No reason was needed to be cited to participate in the trial because there was so much going on.
 Fans took it seriously.

-Talking about Ajay Devgn and Kajol divorce, even though it is fake news for now, it was about to happen, many years ago.
+Talking about Ajay Devgn and Kajols divorce, even though it is fake news for now, it was about to happen, many years ago.
 Not everyone knows that.
-While filming Once Upon a Time in Mumbai, the actor bonded with his co-star, Kangana Ranaut.
+While filming the film Once Upon a Time in Mumbaai, the actor got closer to his co-star, Kangana Ranaut.

 At that time, his wife, Kajol, allegedly threatened to leave home with their children.
 On that note, Ajay once shared that extramarital affairs are taking place, but the media misinterpret and exaggerate things after seeing two people together.
 The actor didn’t take anyone’s name but shared how dedicated he is to his job.